-- 5.1 International Standards and Recommended Practices regarding the facilitation of air transport of persons with disabilities and PRMs are set out in ICAO Annex 9, Chapter 8.
-The "Manual on Access to Air Transport by Persons with Disabilities" (ICAO Doc 9984) consolidates general principles regarding the facilitation of the transport of persons with disabilities and PRMs. - 5.2 The following principles should be reflected in the operation: - Operating in accordance with the provisions lay down within the Regulation (EC) No 1107/2006.
+International Standards and Recommended Practices regarding the facilitation of air transport of persons with disabilities and PRMs are set out in ICAO Annex 935, Chapter 8.
+The "Manual on Access to Air Transport by Persons with Disabilities" (ICAO Doc 9984)36 consolidates general principles regarding the facilitation of the transport of persons with disabilities and PRMs.

+The following principles should be reflected in the operation:

+- Operating in accordance with the provisions lay down within the Regulation (EC) No 1107/2006.
 Guidance on the application of Regulation (EC) No 1107/2006 is provided in the Interpretative Guidelines issued in June 2012. - Airports managing bodies are responsible under that Regulation (article 8) for providing assistance to persons with disabilities and PRMs. - The airport should not charge the PRM directly.
-In any case, the service delivered should be in accordance, as a minimum, with the standards set out in Annex 1 of the Regulation and those are in accordance with ECAC Doc 30, Part I.
+In any case, the service delivered should be in accordance, as a minimum, with the standards set out in Annex 1 of the Regulation and those are in accordance with ECAC Doc 30, Part I. - 'Handover' procedures should be avoided where possible.
+Where they cannot be avoided, procedures must be in place to ensure that there is continuity of service and that the passenger is not forgotten or left for too long. - Seamless service should be provided where applicable. - An effective system of prioritising, scheduling and achieving timely assistance should be achieved. - Clear guidelines for the customer in order that they understand the provisions of the services should be available, including in an easy-toread version taking into account the needs of persons with different kinds of disabilities. - Waiting/meeting areas at strategic points within individual airports should be provided in a suitable manner. - Where buggies are used, they should be organised and managed in a way that maximises their efficient utilisation. - The efficiency of the operation, ensuring that the most effective processes for redeploying staff and equipment are utilised, should continually be reviewed and improved. - Training programmes, based on the recommendations laid down within ECAC Doc 30, Part I, appropriate to meet local regulations or national legislation, should be developed in partnership with representative disability organisations (see service level). - All necessary equipment used to provide assistance to PRMs that should comply with local & national legislation and also local airport requirements including national security regulations should be kept in readiness and provided by the service provider. - Airports in EU Member States must allow blind and other passengers who use them to be escorted by their recognised assistance dogs inside the terminals throughout their stay.
+The same policy should be adopted in all ECAC Member States.

-&lt;sup>34 ICAO Annex 9, 13th Edition, Amendment 24th, July 2014
+35 ICAO Annex 9, 13th Edition, Amendment 24th, July 2014

-&lt;sup>35 Manual on Access to Air Transport by Persons with Disabilities, 1st Edition - 2013
+$^{^{36}}$ Manual on Access to Air Transport by Persons with Disabilities, 1^{st} Edition - 2013